quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 ??x
 An ease-in curve is applied to a new clip that is being blended in.
 It starts with a low blend factor at the beginning of the transition and gradually increases the blend factor as time progresses, creating a smooth start to the motion.
 This mimics natural human movement where an action often starts gently and builds up momentum.

-For example, if you are blending from an idle pose (low \( b \)) into a walking pose (higher \( b \)), an ease-in curve would make the transition smoother by starting with a low blend factor at the start of the transition interval.
+For example, if you are blending from an idle pose (low $b $) into a walking pose (higher $ b$), an ease-in curve would make the transition smoother by starting with a low blend factor at the start of the transition interval.

 x??